nextcloud/documentation/developer_manual/app/publishing.rst

 Official
 ^^^^^^^^
 Official apps are developed by and within the ownCloud community and its `Github <http://github.com/owncloud>`_ repository and offer functionality central to ownCloud.
-They are ready for serious use.
+They are ready for serious use and can be considered a part of ownCloud.

 Requirements: